Leandro Greco: Coaching career

 After retirement, Greco stayed on at Südtirol as an assistant coach.
 On 9 August 2022, he was appointed caretaker following the departure of Lamberto Zauli as head coach.

-After being in charge of Südtirol for the first three games of the Serie B season, all ended in defeat; on 29 August 2022 Greco was ultimately relieved from his first team duties and replaced by Pierpaolo Bisoli.
+After being in charge of Südtirol for the first three games of the Serie B season, all ended in defeat; on 29 August 2022, Greco was ultimately relieved from his first team duties and replaced by Pierpaolo Bisoli.

 On 9 June 2023, he signed a two-year contract to become head coach of Olbia.
 He was dismissed on 22 January 2024, leaving Olbia in the relegation zone.

 On 9 August 2024, Greco was unveiled as the new Under-19 coach of Frosinone.
 On 22 October 2024, following the dismissal of Vincenzo Vivarini after a negative start of the season with the team bottom of the league, Greco was promoted to head coach.

 On 17 February 2025, Greco was relieved of his duties.

+He successively served as head coach of Serie C club Pro Patria from July to December 2025.